 A caching plugin generates static HTML pages of your website and saves it on your server.

 Each time a user tries to access your website, your caching plugin serves up the lighter HTML page instead of processing the comparatively heavier WordPress PHP scripts.
 This allows the caching plugin to tremendously improve your page loading time.

 Let’s take a look at the best WordPress caching plugins available in the market.

 With over a million active installs, W3 Total Cache is one of the most popular caching plugins for WordPress.
 It improves your server performance by caching every aspect of your site and also offers content delivery network integrations.

-It’s been used and recommended by countless companies and publications like AT&T, MattCutts.com, Mashable.com, and others.
+It’s been used and recommended by countless companies and publications like AT&T, MattCutts.com, Mashable.com, and many others.
 Whether your site is hosted on a shared hosting network or a dedicated server, you’ll find the plugin helpful to improve your web server performance and reduce page load time.
-Perhaps, it’s the only plugin designed to optimize all practical hosting environments.
+Currently, it’s the only plugin designed to optimize all practical hosting environments.

 It offers support for Google Accelerated Mobile Pages (AMP) and Secure Socket Layer (SSL).

 WP Rocket is the most popular premium caching plugin for WordPress.
 The ease of configuration is what sets WP Rocket apart from its competition.
 Once you activate the plugin, page caching will immediately be activated.